thoanvo/devops-training-project03/README.md

     ![img](./screenshots/automation-test-result.png)

-### Configure Logging for the VM in the Azure Portal.
+### Configure Logging for the VM in the Azure Portal
 1. Create a Log Analytics workspace.
 It will be created on the same RG used by terraform

     ![img](./screenshots/log-analytics-workspace.png)